MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/webview.md

 // Opt-in to using WkWebView instead of UIWebView.
 [assembly: ExportRenderer(typeof(WebView), typeof(Xamarin.Forms.Platform.iOS.WkWebViewRenderer))]
 ```

+> [!NOTE]
+> On iOS, the `WkWebViewRenderer` has a constructor overload that accepts a `WkWebViewConfiguration` argument.
+This enables the renderer to be configured on creation.

 `WebView` on Android by default is about as fast as the built-in browser.